simonkoeck/code-execution-engine/README.md

 A simple and secure Code-Execution-Engine in Javascript.

 ❗This package is not secure by default.
-Visit [Security](#security) for production projects❗
+Visit [Security](#security) for production projects.❗

 ## Table of Contents